heichblatt/heichblatt.github.io/_posts/2015-07-08-first-steps-with-runc.md

 > for spawning and running containers according to the OCF specification.

-You can read more about the [Open Container Format specification](https://github.com/opencontainers/specs), read [their website](https://runc.io/) or the the [announcement by Docker Inc](https://blog.docker.com/2015/06/runc/).
+You can read more about the [Open Container Format specification](https://github.com/opencontainers/specs) at [their website](https://runc.io/) or in the [announcement by Docker, Inc](https://blog.docker.com/2015/06/runc/).

 ## Installation